GoogleChrome/web.dev/src/site/content/en/reliable/codelab-reliability-access-caches/index.md

 can do so directly without having to communicate with a service worker.

-To allow users to view and access cached articles in the sample app, you can refer to the Wikipedia articles cache name `wiki-api` to get a list of entries in that cache.
-To do that create a `queryWikiCache()` method in `app.js` to query the `wiki-api` cache using the Cache Storage API.
+To allow users to view and access cached articles in the sample app, you can refer to the Wikipedia articles cache name `wiki-articles` to get a list of entries in that cache.
+To do that create a `queryWikiCache()` method in `app.js` to query the `wiki-articles` cache using the Cache Storage API.
 For each article in the cache, use the `createArticleThumbnail(title)` method to create an article list item based on the article's title and append each list item to the `articleHistoryContainer` DOM element.